syncfusion-content/asp.netmvc-docs/aspnetmvc/getting-started.md

 {% endhighlight %}

-1. Add the below DatePicker code as shown below in your view page,
+1. Add the below DatePicker code in your view page as shown in the following.

 {% highlight html %}